Ionian Islands Greece- Island Hopping, Routes, Itineraries & Beaches

 Sivota Fishing Village

-This island is a good place to enjoy a myriad of water sports, including anything from snorkeling to windsurfing, kitesurfing, and scuba diving.
-Playing beach volley or simply relaxing on the shores are some of the best things you can do in order to spend a relaxing vacation.
+Playing beach volleyball or simply relaxing on the shores are some of the best things you can do in order to have a relaxing vacation.

 Around the island, it is possible to discover dozens of small, heavenly islets, including the well-known Skorpios, among others.
-Also during a visit, it’s a good idea to visit the different seaside villages, the unique waterfalls of Dimosari, and the fun and entertaining Lefkada Town.
+Also, during a visit, it’s a good idea to visit the different seaside villages, the unique waterfalls of Dimosari, and the fun and entertaining Lefkada Town.

 Lefkada Town is the capital of the island, and it’s the place where visitors can taste the super tasteful local dishes in one of the traditional tavernas or admire the museums and the castle facing the sea.

-Best Beaches In Lefkada Where to party in Greece - Egremni beach, Lefkada island, Greece
+Best Beaches In LefkadaWhere to party in Greece - Egremni beach, Lefkada island, Greece

 Porto Katsiki: Arguably the best beach on the island and occupying a remarkable spot among the beaches in Europe, this is the most popular spot in Lefkada and a place that you should not miss.
 It is about 45 km from the capital of the town.

-Egremni Beach: This is another great beach in Lefkada.
+Egremni Beach: This is another excellent beach in Lefkada.
 Egremni is a family-friendly beach with a huge sandy coastline where to find the right spot to relax.
 Although the beach has some organization, the fact that you need to climb steps both up and down to visit may put off some families, mostly when traveling with toddlers or small kids.

 Kathisma Beach: Another partly organized, sandy beach that families prefer when visiting Lefkada, Kathisma is close to the capital (about 16 km) and offers some of the finest sand on the island.